Peter Piper: Lyrics

+A "peck" is a unit of dry volume, with the imperial peck equivalent to a quarter of a bushel.
+The term is, however, now obsolete in British English.

 Origins

-The earliest version of this tongue-twister was published in Peter Piper's Practical Principles of Plain and Perfect Pronunciation by John Harris (1756–1846) in London in 1813, which includes a one-name tongue-twister for each letter of the alphabet in the same style.
+The earliest published version of this tongue-twister was in Peter Piper's Practical Principles of Plain and Perfect Pronunciation, by John Harris (1756–1846), issued in London in 1813.
+The book includes a one-name tongue-twister for each letter of the alphabet in the same style.
 However, the rhyme was apparently known at least a generation earlier.
 Some authors have identified the subject of the rhyme as Pierre Poivre, an eighteenth-century French horticulturalist and government administrator of Mauritius, who once investigated the Seychelles' potential for spice cultivation.

 Peter Piper Principle

 The Peter Piper Principle is a cognitive error that people make, where they tend to confuse two words that resemble each other; in particular, when the first letter(s) are the same.
 Studies have shown that this applies when people confuse the names of other people (although other tendencies also apply).

 Novelists are well aware of the peril of giving two characters names that start with the same letter, because readers have a tendency to get them confused.
 Names of medications also tend to be confused when they start with the same few letters.